christiankoning/Java-Projects/Basic Calculator/README.md

 - ✅ **Advanced Operations:** Exponentiation (^), Modulo (%), Square Root (sqrt)
 - ✅ **Calculation History:** View previous calculations and clear history
 - ✅ **Input Validation:** Handles non-numeric inputs and division by zero
+- ✅ **Continuous Calculation Mode:**
+  - Use the latest result as the first operand for new calculations.
+  - Option to reset stored results (`clear` command).
+  - Prevents divide-by-zero errors and invalid operations.

 ## 🔹 Future Enhancements

-- 🚀 **Continuous Calculation Mode:** Carry over the last result for new operations
 - 🚀 **Save & Load History:** Store calculations in a file for later use
 - 🚀 **Undo Last Calculation:** Remove the last entry from history
 - 🚀 **More Math Functions:** Trigonometry, logarithms, factorial, etc.